php-dev-br/laravel-doc-pt-br/validation.md

 <a name="rule-max"></a>
 #### max:_value_

 The field under validation must be less than or equal to a maximum _value_.
-Strings, numerics, arrays, and files are evaluated in the same fashion as the [`size`](#rule-size) rule.
+Strings, numerics, and files are evaluated in the same fashion as the [`size`](#rule-size) rule.

 <a name="rule-mimetypes"></a>
 #### mimetypes:_text/plain_,...